 Abstain from adding a number or letter to the last password you had.
 Make something new.

 For optimum security, passwords must be difficult to figure.
 Besides this, passwords to be usable, they must be easy to remember.
-Changing passwords regularly may have some positive effect on the initial segment.
+Changing passwords regularly may have some positive effects on the initial segment.
 However, it complicates the second segment.